-Many teens have scary memories or dreams about trauma.
-Some teens also feel jumpy or nervous or angry.
-After trauma, a lot of teens watch out for danger and worry about bad things happening.
-Some teens also have trouble sleeping and paying attention in school.
-A lot of teens feel like they DON'T want to talk about or think about the trauma(s), but trauma memories pop into their minds anyway.
-When something reminds them of the trauma(s), teens may feel upset and may have strong reactions in their bodies (heart beating fast, stomach ache).
-Other teens may feel empty and numb, like they can't feel anything at all.
-They may use drugs or alcohol to try to deal with upsetting feelings.
+Many kids have scary memories or dreams about the upsetting/confusing event.
+Some kids also feel jumpy or nervous or angry.
+After an upsetting/confusing event, a lot of kids watch out for danger and worry about bad things happening.
+Some kids also have trouble sleeping and paying attention in school.
+A lot of kids feel like they DON'T want to talk about or think about the upsetting/confusing thing that happened, but the memories pop into their minds anyway.
+When something reminds them of the upsetting/confusing event, kids may feel upset and may have strong reactions in their bodies (heart beating fast, stomach ache).

-Please circle any of the things above that you have experienced since the trauma (s).
-Then draw or write below what kinds of feelings you think teens have after these kinds of experiences:
+Please circle any of the things above that you have experienced since the upsetting/confusing event(s).
+Then draw or write below what kinds of feelings you think kids have after these kinds of events:

-What can teens do about these feelings?
+What can kids do about these feelings?